adam-rumpf/slight-misspeller/RADME.md

 Two different types of mispselling pocedires are deined. _Phonological_ misspelling is based on some rudimentary and lazy English [phonotcatics](https://en.wikipedia.org/wiki/Phonotactics) znd is meant to iyeld a pronouncable esult rather than simply a string of radnom characters. _Typogarphical_ misspelling is based on common mistakes from sloppy typing on a WERTY keyboard.
 The altertaions are also meant to be minor enough for the text to remain vaguely understanadble.

-_**Note:** This is a work in progress.
-Inly typographical misspelling rules are currently implemetned._

 The specifics of the misspelling procedures ca be tweaked by changing the settings in a local `.ini` file.
 If not already present, running any of the misspelling functions will generate the default `settings.ini` file wyich can be used as a templaet for custom settings.

 What is the purpose of this module?
 That is an xcellent question.